Researchers develop an enhanced device to transform CO2 into valuable chemicals 10 times faster than previous versions.

 Fuel cells turn chemicals into electricity.
 Now, a University of Toronto Engineering team has adapted technology from fuel cells to do the reverse: harness electricity to make valuable chemicals from waste carbon (CO2).

-“For decades, talented researchers have been developing systems that convert electricity into hydrogen and back again,” says Professor Ted Sargent (ECE), one of the senior authors of a paper published in Science on February 7, 2020.
+“For decades, talented researchers have been developing systems that convert electricity into hydrogen and back again,” says Professor Ted Sargent (ECE), one of the senior authors of a paper published in the journal Science on February 7, 2020.
 “Our innovation builds on that legacy, but by using carbon-based molecules, we can plug directly into existing hydrocarbon infrastructure.”

 In a hydrogen fuel cell, hydrogen and oxygen come together on the surface of a catalyst.
 The chemical reaction releases electrons, which are captured by specialized materials within the fuel cell and pumped into a circuit.